 The government’s advice for Clinically Extremely Vulnerable people to shield has now ended.
 All residents who were previously advised to shield have been sent letters to notify them of this.

-For up to date information from the government see Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19.
+The government still advises Clinically Extremely Vulnerable people to take extra precautions to protect themselves.
+For further details see Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19.

-Below you will find details of what additional local support is available for you.
+Harrow's Coronavirus Hotline remains open and below you will find details of local support that is still available.

 What support is available to people who are clinically extremely vulnerable?

 You are no longer advised to avoid shops, however you may choose to continue to have food and other supplies delivered.